hpcaubuserguide/hpcaub_userguide/userdoc/octopus/machine_learning.rst

   - pytorch
   - sklearn

-.. note:: Inorder to use a GPU for the deep learning job, the following flag must be specified in the job script ``#SBATCH --gres=gpu:v100d32q:1``
+.. note:: In order to use a GPU for the deep learning job, the following flag must be specified in the job script ``#SBATCH --gres=gpu:v100d32q:1``

 Using tensorflow, keras or pytorch